Algorithms for complementary sequences: Sequences of Repeated Terms

 As mentioned above, the existence of a simple formula for $f_P$ does not imply a simple formula for $f_{\neg P}$.
 However, the existence of a simple formula for $C_P$ implies the existence of a simple formula $C_{\neg P}$ which leads to efficient algorithms for both $f_P$ and $f_{\neg P}$.
-In the next section, we look at other examples of logical statements $P$, mainly related to the prime factorizations of numbers, for which there are relatively efficient algorithms for computing $C_P(n)$ (and thus also $C_{\neg P}(n)$).
+In Section \ref{sec:cp}, we look at other examples of logical statements $P$, mainly related to the prime factorizations of numbers, for which there are relatively efficient algorithms for computing $C_P(n)$ (and thus also $C_{\neg P}(n)$).

-\section{Some other explicitly computable counting functions $C_P(n)$}
+\section{Some Other Explicitly Computable Counting Functions $C_P(n)$}

 The algorithm for computing the complementary sequence $f_{\neg P}(n)$ requires the computation of the counting function $C_P(n)$.
-Note that $C_P(n) = \max\{m\in\mathbb{N}: f_P(m)\leq n\}$ is the largest integer $m$ such that $f_P(m)\leq n$.
+Note that $C_P(n)$ is the largest integer $m$ such that $f_P(m)\leq n$.
 If $f_P(n)$ is efficiently computed, the fact that $f_P$ is strictly increasing means that $C_P$ can be computed via a bisection search (similar to Algorithm \ref{alg:bisectionCP} for $g_n$).
-An example of such functions $f_P$ is the case where $P(m) =$ ``$q(x)=m$ for some positive integer $x$'', with $q$ a strictly increasing polynomial with integer coefficients.
+An example of such functions $f_P$ is the case where $P(m)$ denotes the statement ``$q(x)=m$ for some positive integer $x$'', with $q$ a strictly increasing polynomial with integer coefficients.

-In other cases, $f_P(n)$ are more easily enumerated sequentially in which cases a naive approach would be to enumerate $f_P(n)$ to compute $C_P(n)$ and then solve for the fixed point of $g_n$.
+In other cases, the function $f_P(n)$ is more easily enumerated sequentially in which case a naive approach would be to enumerate $f_P(n)$ in order to compute $C_P(n)$ and then solve for the fixed point of $g_n$.
 However, this approach to find the complementary sequence $f_{\neg P}(n)$ is less efficient than simply enumerating $f_P(n)$ and assigning the gaps between successive terms to $f_{\neg P}(n)$.

 On the other hand, for several number theoretical statements $P$, computing $C_P(n)$ can be more efficient than enumerating $f_P(n)$.
-For instance, there exists algorithms \cite{Deleglise1996} for computing the prime counting function $\pi(x)$ that is more efficient than enumerating all $\pi(x)$ prime numbers $\leq x$.
+For instance, there exists algorithms for computing the prime counting function $\pi(x)$ that are more efficient than enumerating all $\pi(x)$ prime numbers less than or equal to $x$ \cite{Deleglise1996}.